 4. For more men to speak up in the face of misogyny and harassment

-This is one systemic change we’re ardently hoping for in 2021.
-We’ve been through a life-altering year already, so it’s a great time for men to realise that silence in the face of sexism is not going to work.
-We hope that, in 2021, more men will speak up when they see a woman being harassed at work, when they see a woman being treated unfairly at home, when they see a man stalking a woman in public, and when they read the nth sexist joke that chachaji sends every week.
+This is one systemic change we’re ardently hoping for in 2022.
+We’ve been through two life-altering years already, so it’s a great time for men to realise that silence in the face of sexism is not going to work.
+We hope that, in 2022, more men will speak up when they see a woman being harassed at work, when they see a woman being treated unfairly at home, when they see a man stalking a woman in public, and when they read the nth sexist joke that chachaji sends every week.

 Related: 10 Things Women Around The World Still Need Freedom From